dgutierrez1287/puppet-centrify/README.markdown

 currently only tested on:
 * CentOS 5.x and 6.x and related distros
+* modern ubuntu versions (this should work on debian as well)

 Although patches are welcome for making it work with other OS distros, it is considered best effort.